A Quick & Simple Path to Thrive not just survive! Thriving through Emotional Pain is Possible.

 Next, if you are genuinely concerned that what you are going through is not emotional trauma, seek some trusted counsel.
 You can even comment here, and we can talk you through it.

-Sometimes, when we own some guilt or responsibility for what we have been through, we think that negates our right to being traumatized.
+Sometimes, when we own some guilt or responsibility for what we have been through, we think that negates our right to be traumatized.
 However, it just doesn’t work like that.
 Emotional trauma is not something you choose or don’t choose.
 Deciding you do not have the right to claim it does not magically make it go away.

 Name it and claim it!
 And only then can you begin to deal with it and begin the journey to thriving through your hurt.